 Do you want to know the real problem with clients?

 They don't understand what we do.
 More accurately, they don't understand how we do it.
 How do creatives analyse an abstract business problem and turn it into something tangible and visual?

 Thankfully, I have a solution.
 Explain to them how you approach a project.
-Clients who contact me after visiting my site have read my methodology and therefore have a fair idea that commercial creativity isn't alchemy - it's a methodical process that should be followed step by step to ensure a successful and measurable result.
+Clients who contact me after visiting my site have a fair idea that commercial creativity isn't alchemy - it's a methodical process that should be followed step by step to ensure a successful and measurable result.